cookies-xor-cream/HugoTest/content/posts/poetry/wip/today_is_a_gateway_drug_to_tomorrow.md

 ---
 tags: ['TODO']
-title: 'Today Is A Gateway Drug To Tomorrow'
+title: "Today Is A Gateway Drug To Tomorrow"
 date: 2023-10-02
 ---